 - Reheat the soup before serving.
 It will be quite thick, so dilute to the desired thickness by adding some boiling water.

-- Serve the soup with croutons and sprigs of thyme, and grind over some black pepper.
+- Serve the soup with sour cream swirled through and sprinkle over some crushed pink peppercorns.

 Nutritional information per portion

 This nutritional information is only a guide and is based on 2,000 calories per day.
 For more information on eating a healthy diet, please visit the Food Standards Agency website.

 Guideline Daily Amount for 2,000 calories per day are: 70g fat, 20g saturated fat, 90g sugar, 6g salt.